 Next, pick the best location for your coffee shop.
 Remember: location is key.
 If you’re opening a coffee shop, consider these things:

-- Rent - This will take up a huge portion of your operation costs, so make sure to pick the best location that will also be right for your budget.
+• Rent - This will take up a huge portion of your operation costs, so make sure to pick the best location that's right for your budget.

 4. Choose a Coffee Shop Theme

-Notice how coffee shops are sprouting everywhere in the country, and how these coffee shops are so aesthetically pleasing?
-They’re so visually pleasing that even non-coffee lovers go out of their way to visit and have a cup (and maybe take a few photos and videos for their Instagram and TikTok).
+Notice how aesthetically pleasing coffee shops are sprouting everywhere in the country?
+Even non-coffee lovers go out of their way to visit and grab a cup (and maybe take a few photos and videos for Instagram and TikTok).

-With a theme-based coffee shop, you can easily establish your coffee shop’s brand and image, especially if you have quite a unique and niche theme.
+With a theme-based coffee shop, you can easily establish your coffee shop’s brand and image, especially if you have a unique theme.

-It also makes people very curious and excited to try what your coffee shop can offer.
-These days, it’s not enough that you serve really good coffee.
+These days, it’s not enough to serve really good coffee.
 You must give customers the complete experience―interior design, ambiance, menu, music, free Wi-Fi, and customer service, just to name a few.
+This also makes people excited to try what your coffee shop has to offer.

-Lastly, making changes, renovations, or additions to your themed coffee shop will be easier because you just need to work along the lines of your coffee shop’s theme.
+Lastly, you can easily make renovations or additions because you just need to work along the lines of your coffee shop’s theme.
 No need to spend a lot of time on research and experimentation.
-You already know what’s going to work with your theme and what will not.
+You already know what’s going to work with your theme.

-You can let your personal tastes (and biases!) come into play when choosing a theme for your coffee shop.
+You can let your personal tastes come into play when choosing a theme for your coffee shop.
 When you’re setting up a coffee shop, consider some of these popular themes:

 Rustic

-A rustic style of coffee shop is perfect if you’re a fan of old-school decor, plants, wood, and bricks.
+A rustic-style coffee shop is perfect if you’re a fan of old-school decor, plants, wood, and bricks.
 Use classic pieces and comfortable furniture that will evoke a kind of speakeasy, boutique-style vibe in a coffee shop setting.

 Industrial

-It's one of the most popular and sought after themes these days because of the exposed architecture.
+It's one of the most popular and sought-after themes these days.
 If you dig exposed ceiling beams, bricks, and pipes and warm lighting with modern elements, an industrial-style coffee shop is best.

 Boho Chic